ankitbko/blog/_posts/2026-04-29-hosted-agents-part-1.md

 ### Agent Framework ([agent-framework-foundry-hosting](https://pypi.org/project/agent-framework-foundry-hosting/))

 Built **on top of** the Responses and Invocations SDKs.
-This is the batteries-included option — it adds native integration with Microsoft Agent Framework.
-Makes it super easy to deploy your MAF agent as hosted agents.
+This is the batteries-included option — it adds native integration with [Microsoft Agent Framework](https://github.com/microsoft/agent-framework).
+Makes it super easy to deploy your MAF agent as a hosted agent.

 ### BYO (Bring Your Own) Framework